Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/sitemap/index.md

 * *exclude.property* The `[cq:Page]/jcr:content` property name which if evaluates to true, excludes the Page from the site map.
 Defaults to backwards compatible property name `hideInNav`, allowing the Hide In Navigation checkbox to control if the page is excluded from Site map.
   * To disregard all properties, set to a non-existent property: `exclude.property=null` as this will always evaluate to `false`

+#### Since v2.11.0/3.8.0

+* *character.encoding* The character encoding for the output from the servlet.
+If not specified, the container's default encoding for XML files is used (which is ISO-8859-1 for Jetty).